scalableminds/webknossos/MIGRATIONS.released.md

 ## [18.11.0](https://github.com/scalableminds/webknossos/releases/tag/18.11.0) - 2018-10-29
 - Some config keys have changed, if you overwrite them in your setup, please adapt: the `oxalis` prefix is renamed to `webKnossos` so the new keys are `webKnossos.user.time.tracingPauseInSeconds`, `webKnossos.tasks.maxOpenPerUser`, `webKnossos.newOrganizationMailingList` as well as `datastore.webKnossos.uri`, `datastore.webKnossos.secured`, `datastore.webKnossos.pingIntervalMinutes` for the data store.
 - There is now a separate module for the tracingstore, the datastore is no longer responsible for saving tracings.
 This module can run as a standalone application, or as a module of webKnossos locally.
 It is recommended that you choose the option that was previously also in place for datastores.
-In case of a standalone datastore, the local one needs to be disabled in application.conf: `tracingstore.enabled = false` and `play.modules.disabled += "com.scalableminds.braingames.datastore.TracingStoreModule` – and in either case, the adress of the tracingstore (localhost or remote) needs to be inserted in the db in `webknossos.tracingStores`.
+In case of a standalone datastore, the local one needs to be disabled in application.conf: `tracingstore.enabled = false` and `play.modules.disabled += "com.scalableminds.braingames.datastore.TracingStoreModule` – and in either case, the address of the tracingstore (localhost or remote) needs to be inserted in the db in `webknossos.tracingStores`.
 - The FossilDB version has changed from `0.1.10` to `0.1.14`.
 - The FossilDB needs to be run with an additional column family `volumeUpdates`.
 - If your setup overwrites the config key `play.http.router` to disable the local datastore, change it to `"noDS.Routes"` (or `"noDS.noTS.Routes"` to also disable the local tracingstore).